shuoO-24/blog-site/docs/Multivariable Calculus/Surface Integral.md

 ---
-id: calcessential
+id: calflux
-title: Surface Integral
+title: More about Surface Integral
-position: 5
+position: 6
 ---